|Researched by||Emilia d'Avack, Dr Harvey Tyler-Walters & Catherine Wilding||Refereed by||Dr Leigh Jones|

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|

 Translocation of seagrass seeds, rhizomes and seedlings is a common practice globally to counter the trend of decline of seagrass beds.
 Zostera marina is the seagrass species most commonly translocated.
-Williams & Davis (1996) found that levels of genetic diversity of restored eelgrass Zostera marina beds.The loss of genetic variation can lead to lower rates of seed germination and fewer reproductive shoots, suggesting that there might be long-term detrimental effects for population ﬁtness.
-Williams (2001) affirms that genetic variation is essential in determining the potential of seagrass to rapidly adapt to a changing environment.
-Transplanted populations are therefore more sensitive to external stressors such as eutrophication and habitat fragmentation, with reduced community resilience, compared to natural populations (Hughes & Stachowicz, 2004).
+Williams & Davis (1996) found that levels of genetic diversity of restored eelgrass Zostera marina beds in Baja California, USA, were significantly lower than in natural populations.The loss of genetic variation can lead to lower rates of seed germination and fewer reproductive shoots, suggesting that there might be long-term detrimental effects for population ﬁtness.
+Williams (2001) affirmed that genetic variation was essential in determining the potential of seagrass to rapidly adapt to a changing environment.
+Transplanted populations are, therefore, more sensitive to external stressors such as eutrophication and habitat fragmentation, with reduced community resilience, compared to natural populations (Hughes & Stachowicz, 2004).
 Even though restoration efforts tend to focus on Zostera marina, transplantations of Zostra noltei (Martins et al., 2005) have also been undertaken.
 Similar reductions in genetic diversity are expected, making the transplanted populations particularly sensitive to external stressors.

 Translocation also has the potential to transport pathogens to uninfected areas (see 'introduction of microbial pathogens' pressure).
 The sensitivity of the ‘donor’ population to harvesting to supply stock for translocation is assessed for the pressure ‘removal of target species’.
 No evidence was found for the impacts of translocated beds on adjacent natural seagrass beds.
-However, it has been suggested that translocation of plants and propagules may lead to hybridisation with local wild populations.
+However, it has been suggested that translocation of plants and propagules may lead to hybridization with local wild populations.
 If this leads to loss of genetic variation there may be long-term effects on the potential to adapt to changing environments and other stressors.

 For example, the cord grass Spartina anglica is non-native grass, which was recorded to have negative effects on seagrass beds.
 This hybrid species of native (Spartina alterniflora) and an introduced cord grass species (Spartina maritima) colonizes the upper part of mud flats, where due to its extensive root system, it effectively traps and retains sediments.
-Spartina anglica has rapidly colonised mudflats in England and Wales due to its fast growth rate and high fecundity.
+Spartina anglica has rapidly colonized mudflats in England and Wales due to its fast growth rate and high fecundity.
 Deliberate planting to stabilise sediments accelerated its spread throughout Britain (Hubbard & Stebbings 1967).
 By consolidating the sediments the plant is responsible for raising mud flats as well as reducing sediment availability elsewhere.
 Butcher (1934) raised concerns that its pioneering consolidation may result in the removal of sediments from Zostera beds.
-Declines in Zostera noltei due to encroachment of Spartina anglica were observed in Lindisfarne National Reserve in north-east England (Percival et al. 1998).
+Declines in Zostera noltei due to the encroachment of Spartina anglica were observed in Lindisfarne National Reserve in north-east England (Percival et al. 1998).
 The reduction in Zostera noltei beds had a direct impact on wildfowl populations as the food availability for the wildfowl was reduced on the top of the shore.
 This pressure will affect the upper limits of the intertidal rather than subtidal biotopes.

 Sensitivity assessment: d’Avack et al. (2014) found that invasive flora had the greatest impact on seagrass bed but pointed out extensive knowledge gaps on how invasive species influence the health of Zostera beds in UK waters More research is thus needed in order to fully comprehend this pressure.
 Resistance is assessed as 'Low'.
 Return to ‘normal’ conditions is highly unlikely if an invasive species would come to dominate the biotope.
 Indeed recovery would only be possible if the majority of the NIS were removed (through either natural or unnatural process) to allow the re-establishment of other species.
 Therefore actual resilience is assessed as ‘Low’ resulting in an overall ‘High’ sensitivity score.

-Historic records show that seagrass species, in particular Zostera marina, are highly susceptible to microbial pathogens.
+Historic records show that seagrass species, in particular, Zostera marina, are highly susceptible to microbial pathogens.
 During the 1930s, a so-called ‘wasting disease’ decimated Zostera marina populations in Europe and along the Atlantic Coast of North America with over 90% loss (Muehlstein, 1989).
 Wasting disease resulted in black lesions on the leaf blades which potentially lead to loss of productivity, degradation of shoots and roots, eventually leading to the loss of large areas of seagrass (Den Hartog, 1987).
-Wasting disease is caused by infection with a marine slime mould-like protist, called Labyrinthula zosterae (Short et al., 1987; Muehlstein et al., 1991).
+Wasting disease is caused by infection with a marine slime mould-like protist called Labyrinthula zosterae (Short et al., 1987; Muehlstein et al., 1991).
 Recovery of seagrass beds after the epidemic has been extremely slow or more or less absent in some areas such as the Wadden Sea (Van der Heide et al., 2007).

 Sensitivity assessment.
 Zostera noltei is susceptible to microbial pathogens but unlikely to suffer the level of mortality experienced by Zostera marina.
 Therefore, a resistance of 'Medium' is recorded, with a resilience of 'Medium, resulting in a sensitivity of ‘Medium’.